pherbers/adventofcode2024/README.md

 Edit: It took hours for the simulation to run through.
 And then I accidentally cancelled it at around 200 Simulations left because I wanted to work on day 7...

+Edit Edit: FINALLY got all the bugs fixed, after two days...
+Also a speedup, it now takes 5 minutes in pygame.

 ## Day 07
 Part 1 was ez with a bit of binary juggling, but of course part 2 has three operands.
 Switching to ternary thanks to numpys base_repr function made it possible, but the combinatorics make this surprisingly resource heavy.
 Early stopping helps out tho.